Shuvo1505/Quizo/README.md

 # Getting Started
-  ✅ Android version must be 7.0 (Nougat) or above <br>
+  ✅ Android version must be 7.0 (Nougat) or above <br><br>
   ✅ This app is optimized for smartphones.
-User experience on tablets may be suboptimal and it does not support wearable devices <br>
+User experience on tablets may be suboptimal and it does not support wearable devices <br><br>
-  ✅ To access this app, you'll need to simply download and install the apk file <br>
+  ✅ To access this app, you'll need to simply download and install the apk file <br><br>

 # Visit Website
 <img src="website/website-qr.png"